dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 });
 ```

-3. Finally, add a new Vinxi router to handle the websocket requests.
+3. Finally, add a new router to handle the websocket requests.

 ```ts {9-15}
 // app.config.ts